build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 ![Remove SSH access from a Lightsail instance](./images/firewall.png)

-An alternative to removing rules is to restrict connections to a specific IP address.
+A better alternative to removing rules is to restrict connections to a specific IP address.
 The example below demonstrates restricting SSH access to the IP address 10.10.10.35.

 ![Restrict access to an IP address](./images/firewall-2.png)